kessler/tempus-fugit/README.md

 TODO
 ----
-support month and year intervals, calculated correctly
+- support month and year intervals, calculated correctly
+- throw exception from jobs if error event is not handled or ignore errors flag is not set
+- add more events to job